Here are nine free bee coloring pages designed for the classroom. Underneath each coloring page are activity ideas.

 Write down everything you know about bees.
+When that is done read this and any new facts to your list.

-Here's ten facts about bees.
+Here are ten facts about bees.

 1. Bees produce honey and beeswax.